Unless they're willing to cheat...

 - Politically Incorrect Villain: Ken Muntz is a virulent misogynist, blaming all women for his falling-out with Brenda, and openly referring to them as "useless bitches" and a "supply of fresh meat just waiting to be slaughtered".

 - Pre-Mortem One-Liner: "Your pain is my profit".

 - Sadist: Ken clearly relishes inflicting pain on others, be it his unhinged laughter after destroying Fred's relationship or his glee at revealing his true intentions to the helpless Penelope.

 - Sci-Fi Writers Have No Sense of Scale: Of the time variant.
 In the published script's opening montage, a woman is stated to have gone missing.
 Yet, she was last seen boarding a bus at eight at night, and her disappearance is reported in the next morning's news.
 It is never explained why her friends and family are so gung-ho in reporting this adult woman's disappearance.
 It could be they're concerned about the potential serial killer on the loose, or it could just be lazy writing.
 Joe Blitz plans on heavily revamping this section for the film version.

 - The Sociopath: A textbook case with Ken, who admits nonchalantly that it's not in him to care about life.
 He is also remarkable good at maintaining his facade, to the point that Fred at first doesn't believe his confession.

-- Villain Protagonist: Kenneth Muntz, inspired by characters like Patrick Bateman and Louis Bloom.
+- Villain Protagonist: Kenneth Muntz is a psychopathic main character who indulges in immoral activities such as murder, inspired by characters like Patrick Bateman and Louis Bloom.